maaxvkl/maaxvkl/README.md

 **Key Responsibilities:**
 - Programming and configuration of automation controllers
 - Commissioning and testing of building automation systems
-- Troubleshooting, maintenance, and optimization of existing installations
+- Troubleshooting, maintenance, and optimization of existing systems
 - Supporting customers with system integration and performance improvements
 - Collaboration with engineers and project teams to develop customized solutions